-2011 Congestion Management Program for San Mateo County Executive Summary
+2013 Congestion Management Program for San Mateo County Executive Summary

-The City/County Association of Governments (C/CAG), as the Congestion Management Agency for San Mateo County, is required to prepare and adopt a Congestion Management Program (CMP) on a biennial basis.
+The City/County Association of Governments of San Mateo County (C/CAG), as the Congestion Management Agency for San Mateo County, is required to prepare and adopt a Congestion Management Program (CMP) on a biennial basis.
 The purpose of the CMP is to identify strategies to respond to future transportation needs, develop procedures to alleviate and control congestion, and promote countywide solutions.
 The CMP is required to be consistent with the Metropolitan Transportation Commission (MTC) planning process that includes regional goals, policies, and projects for the Regional Transportation Improvement Program (RTIP).
-The 2011 CMP, which is developed to be consistent with MTC's Transportation 2035 Plan, provides updated program information and performance monitoring results for the CMP roadway system.
+The 2013 CMP, which is developed to be consistent with MTC's Plan Bay Area, provides updated program information and performance monitoring results for the CMP roadway system.